Lee-Anne22/Lee-Anne22/README.md

 <h1 align="center">Hi 👋, I'm Lee-Anne van der Merwe</h1>
 <h3 align="center">Aspiring Data Scientist</h3>

-- 🔭 **Capstone project** -> Student-Study-Habits--Niche-Market-Research
+- 🔭 **Recent projects** -> Bank Customer Churn — DataEngineering & Segmentation Pipeline
+-                         -> Diabetes Readmission Risk — Clinical Data Preparation & Visual Analytics

-- 🌱 I’m currently learning **Quarto, Plotnine and PowerBI**
+- 🌱 I’m currently studying towards a **Postgraduate Diploma in Data Science**

 - I have a background in **Biochemistry** and **Microbiology** which is ideal for data analytics for two reasons!

 1) **I have a strong foundation in scientific thinking and data interpretation** - even statistical results - due to how biology students are trained to design experiments, collect data, and interpret results using statistical methods.

 2) **Experience with complex datasets and visualization.** Biological research often involves messy, multidimensional data — think gene expression profiles, protein sequence assays, or enzyme   thermodynamics.
 Navigating these datasets builds skills in data interpretation, visualization, and storytelling — core competencies for any data analyst.